sahib/rmlint/docs/tutorial.rst

 the hash algorithm to someting more secure. ``bastard`` is a 256bit hash that consists of two 128bit subhashes (``murmur3`` and ``city`` if you're curious).
 One level up the well-known ``sha512`` (with 512bits obviously) is used.
-Another level up, no real hash function is used.
+Another level up, no hash function is used.
 Instead, files are compared byte-by-byte (which guarantees collision free output).

 There is a bunch of other hash functions you can lookup in the manpage.